TalalWasim/ContextBasedImageRetrieval/README.md

 ## Controls:
 Click on the 'select image' button to select an image.
 Click on the 'view matches' button to view the matching images.

+You can more information about this project [here](https://talalwasim.weebly.com/context-based-image-retrieval.html)